CASDA Educational Facilitators

 Leadership Coaching and Mentoring

-Nancy Andress is able to work with area schools on improving literacy, The ELA Common Core, leadership, professional development planning, teacher evaluation, bullying prevention, team building and curriculum mapping.
-Recently she has worked with UAlbany professors on the NY KIDS/COMPASS school improvement project and developed a professional development program for schools to work collaboratively to set goals and do action planning.
-She has trained 10 school teams from all levels in using online research-based planning tools developed at the University.
+Nancy has worked in area schools as a leadership coach for principals and helped develop the CASDA coaching program in Albany City School District and other schools.
+The focus of her recent work has been school improvement, supporting school and district teams with DCIP and SCEP plans.
+She has worked with UAlbany professor, Dr. Kristen Wilcox, on the NY KIDS/COMPASS school improvement project.
+She and Dr. Wilcox developed a professional development program for school teams to work collaboratively to set SMART goals and do action planning.
+They have trained over 40 school teams from all levels in using online research-based planning tools developed at the University.

 Professional Development Planning